qln1/CSS-342-Time-Machine-Calculator/README.md

-**This project is made private to avoid academic dishonesty and prevent plagiarism.**
+<h3>This project is made private to avoid academic dishonesty and prevent plagiarism.</h3>
 **Actual code available upon request.**